achowba/contact-manager-api/README.md

 # contact-manager-api

-This is the documentation for REST API Task by Addenda.
+This is a guide for REST API Task by Addenda.

 # Table of Contents
 1. [Getting Started](#getting-started)